-A couple of months back, rumors that Google was working on a gamer-focused video streaming service first appeared.
+A couple of months back, YouTube's intent to launch a gamer-focused video streaming service was revealed.
 And so we waited.
 Now that the appropriately named YouTube Gaming is finally here, it plans to go head to head with Twitch.tv - easily the most popular such service in the world.
 Google has a tremendous amount of experience in the video streaming space in the form of YouTube, but it has never offered anything that was geared toward gamers.
 YouTube Gaming is hailed as the brand-new service that aims to fill that gap.

 Currently, YouTube Gaming is only available as a beta program.
 Invitations are being sent out slowly, and there's not a set date for a full launch yet.
 Since I currently am not in the beta program I do not have access to the web app, which displays a heart for users to play with.
 Fear not though, because the Android application is available and works for anyone who has it installed.
 This version is a creator preview, so it is possible that there may be some changes before the full version is launched.
 Let’s jump right in.